 - Home Remedies for Kennel Cough and Other Non-Serious Conditions

-Is it a hacking dry cough, is it a wet, productive cough with lots of mucus or discharge, is it a deep goose honking type of cough or is your dog frequently gagging?
+Is it dry hacking / a dry cough, is it a wet, productive cough with lots of mucus or discharge, is it a deep goose honking type of cough or is your dog frequently gagging?

 Is your dog coughing every few minutes, every half hour, just once a day?
-Are the coughing fits themselves prolonged or is it just one or two coughs at a time?
-Are they coughing even when they are asleep?
-Does it happen more during or after they have eaten?
+Are the dog coughing fits themselves prolonged or is it just one or two coughs at a time?
+Is the dog coughing even when asleep?
+Does the dog’s cough happen more during or after they have eaten?
 How many days have they been coughing for?

 Is your dog also have difficulty breathing?
 Has the tone of their bark changed?
 Perhaps they are not able to vocalise so well or so loudly.

 Is your dog still full of energy and seems to be acting normally other than the cough or are they more sleepy than usual, more grouchy, less inclined to eat or drink?